kuk1song/FeedMeJD/README.md

 - 🎯 **Smart Job Recommendations** — Get suggestions based on your revealed skill profile
 - 📊 **Skill Gap Analysis** — Know exactly what to learn next to land your dream role
 - 🌐 **Cross-Platform Support** — Analyze jobs from Indeed, Glassdoor, and more

-Excited about these features?
-Star the repo ⭐ and let us know what you'd like to see!

 ---